Poodle Temperament, Energy Level, and Lifestyle Fit

 • Active individuals or families

-• Owners who enjoy training and engagement
+• Owners who enjoy training and interaction

 • Homes with predictable routines